Stranger6667/xdump/README.rst

 - ``-m/--cleanup-method`` - optionally re-creates DB or truncates the data.

-NOTE.
+**NOTE**.
 If the dump has no schema inside, DB won't be re-created.

 The following ``make`` command could be useful to get a configured dump from production to your local machine: